 - Palliative and end-of-life care

 When a patient needs acute care, we evaluate the situation to see if we can effectively manage the condition in the long-term care setting.
 This results in quicker care and fewer transfers to the hospital.
 But if the patient does require hospital care, our own geriatricians will provide care if the patient is admitted to UPMC Shadyside, Magee-Womens Hospital of UPMC, or UPMC St. Margaret.
 In addition, if we do not normally practice at the hospital where our patient has been admitted, we will make every attempt to co-manage the care with a physician from that hospital.

 A geriatrician is a physician who is board-certified in either internal medicine or family practice medicine and who has an additional one to two years of training and board certification in geriatric medicine.

 Nurse practitioners (NP) are registered nurses who have completed specific advanced nursing education and training in the diagnosis and management of common as well as a few complex medical conditions.
-As physician extenders, our NPs are trained in gerontology and work in partnership with our geriatricians to provide a broad range of health care services.
+As advance practice providers, our NPs are trained in gerontology and work in partnership with our geriatricians to provide a broad range of health care services.
 They treat both physical and mental conditions through comprehensive history taking, physical exams, and ordering tests and therapies for patients.
 NPs also serve as a patient's "point of entry" into our program if immediate attention is needed.